 What happens during the patient journey at your clinic?
 Are there little touches that potential patients wouldn’t find elsewhere?
 Your clinic website is the ideal place to communicate this.

-- It provides proof about the potential outcomes of a treatment.
+- It provides proof of the potential outcomes of treatment.

 - It shows that you can do what you say you can do.